bharathibharathi39111-oss/StudentManager/README.md

 ## License

-This project is available for educational and personal learning purposes.
+This project is available for educational and personal learning purposes.bharathi